 Seven cards, two hands, big bucks.
 The object of the game is to use the seven cards dealt to make two separate poker hands, a five-card high hand and a two-card low hand.
+The largest linked Pai Gow Progressives in Arizona are at Casino Arizona and Talking Stick Resort Pai Gow Poker Progressive is now over $197,000!
 The Play The strategy is to make both hands as high as possible in poker value, with the two-card, low hand being of lesser value than the five-card, high hand.
 After all hands are set, each player’s hand will play individually against the dealer's hand.
 The player's two-card hand will play against the dealer's two-card hand.
 The higher-ranking hand will win.
 The player's five-card hand will then play against the dealer's five-card hand.
 The higher-ranking hand will win.
 Both the high hand and the low hand must win for player to win their bet.
 A commission will be paid on winning Pai Gow hands.
 Both hands must lose for a player to lose their bet.
 If one hand wins, and one hand loses the hand will "push.”
 Players have THREE chances to win including the Fortune Bonus bet with a payout of up to $8,000, and an ENVY bet, are you envious of your playing partners hand, with the ENVY bet you will win off of all other players qualifying hands!
 It’s ok to be envious!
 To play, players make a standard pai gow wager and the Fortune Bonus wager.
 If a player has wagered at least $5 on the Fortune Bonus, the dealer will place an "Envy" button next to his wager.
 The dealer then follows house procedures for Pai Gow poker.
 If a player’s hand qualifies for payouts, the dealer pays him according to the posted paytable.
 The dealer pays any Envy Bonuses at the end of each round.
 If at least one player has a four-of-a-kind, all players with Envy buttons win.
 In the event that more than one player has at least a four-of-a-kind, all players with Envy buttons win multiple payouts.
 Note: A player cannot win Envy Bonuses for his own hand or the dealer’s hand.
-Click here to see our most recent winners.
+Click here to see our most recent Casino Arizona Winners.